 George Barry Hamann

-How could I have ever imagined that I would start as that scared apprentice, and today, find myself as general manager and managing partner of Claytor Rollins Funeral Home where it all started for me over 26 years ago?
+How could I have ever imagined that I would start as that scared apprentice, and today, find myself as the manager of Claytor Rollins Funeral Home where it all started for me over 29 years ago?
 I am honored to again work in the community which has become my home.
 Yes, I understand that I am still a “come here” and known mostly as “Marie’s husband” or “Margaret Lee’s son-in-law”, and I’m okay with that.
 I love Poquoson with all that I am and I will serve this community with honor and humility.

 I came from a very small farming community in Western New York where we counted the cows in the census to make us look bigger.
 I know, understand, and love my small town home of Victor, New York and my 30 year newfound small town home of Poquoson.
 I promise to be here for the best of times and hold you close during the hardest times.
 My children and grandchildren call me “Pop” and you are welcome to do the same.
 I am here for you.